Jonathan Adiri

-Biography
+Education

 Jonathan Adiri studied at the Open University of Israel from the age of 14 and graduated in 2000 with a BA in Political Science and International Relations.
 Adiri earned his MA in Political Science and Law from Tel Aviv University.
 He graduated magna cum laude in 2006.

 Public service career

 From 2005-2008, Adiri was Senior Policy Consultant for the Reut Institute, where he focused on national security.
 Adiri was appointed the first Chief Technology Officer for an Israeli President under President Shimon Peres, from 2008 - 2011.
 During his tenure, he devised a policy of technological diplomacy, forging a set of global collaborations in the water, space, agro, and biomedical fields.
 These collaborations helped enhance Israeli technology exports by more than $3.3 billion.
 While serving as Chief Technology Officer for President Peres, Adiri was a member of the inaugural class of Singularity University, where he was elected class president.
 Adiri is a 2012 World Economic Forum Young Global Leader.
 He was a panelist on the 'Rebooting Healthcare' session at the 2016 conference in Davos and on the 'Combating Rising Insecurity and Inquality' discussion at the 2017 conference.